ndollar/super-awesome/README.md

-# super-awesome
+# Super-awesome
-Super awesome project with the best coders on the planet.
+I'm creating the most super awesome project in the world with the best coders on the planet.

+If you are one of the best coders in the world please sign up for this project.

+# Sign ups